Places to Visit in City, Coast & Countryside

 You want to spend the day by the coast but have no plan?
 Here is a special itinerary for you , to download a "A Coastal Day out", click on the image below:

 Devon holidays are truly magical, where the vibrant tapestry of patchworked fields, rolling hills, shady woods, and windswept moorland unfolds to reveal an inspirational landscape.

-The East Devon and Blackdown Hills Areas of Outstanding Natural Beauty can be explored using a network of footpaths, bridleways, and cycle tracks which conceal an abundance of flora and fauna including carpets of bluebells, circling buzzards, shy fallow deer, and maybe even a sleek, sinuous otter.
+The East Devon Area of Outstanding Beauty and Blackdown Hills Areas of Outstanding Natural Beauty can be explored using a network of footpaths, bridleways, and cycle tracks which conceal an abundance of flora and fauna including carpets of bluebells, circling buzzards, shy fallow deer, and maybe even a sleek, sinuous otter.